Qitmeer/docs/Document/content/Wallet JSON RPC API/API List/wallet_sendToAddressByAccount/_index.md

 `TxID: (hex string)` the TxID for the created transaction

 #### Error
 `-32000`
-    `-13` Enter the wallet passphrase with walletpassphrase first
+1. `-13` Enter the wallet passphrase with walletpassphrase first
+2. `-32603` transaction output amount exceeds maximum value
+3. `-32603` balance is not enough,please deduct the service charge

 ### Example